$100 OFF ANT PEST CONTROL SERVICE

 We have been eliminating ant problems in the Seattle area since 1981.
 There is not one issue our pest control technicians have not been able to solve.
 With over 100,000 satisfied residential clients, you can rest assured we will protect your home from an ant infestation.

 How Do I Get Rid Of Ants?

 The only reliable solution to an ant problem is to launch an all-out attack.
-Your call to Redi National means you’ve brought in the best-trained, best-equipped Ant Control Team.
+Your call to Redi National means you’ve brought in the best-trained, best-equipped Ant Exterminator Team.
 Our ant control programs are designed to prevent these re-infestations.
 Our 100% pest-free guarantee means your problem is solved for good.

-Common Ants In The Seattle Region
+Common Ants in The Seattle Region

 Odorous House Ants, which vary from black to brown, are also known as sugar ants or coconut ants due to the sweet odor that the anal glands produce.
 Workers range from 2.5 to 3.5 mm and seek out sweets commonly found in kitchens, break rooms, and garage areas.
 The first thing to remember is not to spray for these ants.
-With colonies that could contain as many as 200 queens, they can easily divide their nest, making them even more challenging to eliminate.
+With colonies that could contain as many as 200 queens, they can easily divide their nests, making them even more challenging to eliminate.

 Moisture Ants are yellow to a slightly rusty dark brown.
 They like to find wet or damaged wood, then pack moist sawdust up against good wood, causing the sound wood to begin to rot.
 Infestations occur near leaky plumbing, damp or damaged wood in a crawlspace, form boards, wood beams, window and door frames, and in soil.